gary-peterson/dsa-unit-tests-java-gen/README.md

 4. Simply selecting the failing test case and test and run again.
 5. Browse the test code using the test case class and test name which identifies a test method. e.g. for:
-  	"subList -- FAILED"
+      "test_isEmpty -- FAILED"
-  the test method would be "test_subList"
+  the test method would be "test_isEmpty" (in the identified test case class)

 ## Coding - Factory